Essential Trade Show Graphics Guide

 • How the production process can affect graphics quality

 The ambient light around your display will change from show to show.
 Shadowing is what happens when shadows (cast by the hardware or anything behind your display) are visible through your graphic panels from the front of your display.
 If your graphic panels don’t have a light barrier back laminate (or a light-blocking panel on a fabric graphic) you’ll see this effect.
-It detracts from the overall appearance of your booth, especially if those shadows fall over your logo or text, obscuring your message.
-Hold your graphic sample up to a light and place your hand between it and the light.
-If you can see your hand’s shadow, you’ll have shadowing problems with that material.

 Example of shadowing with cheap trade show graphics.
 Choose a high quality material where the lighting won't cast shadows from the hardware on your display graphics.